hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/641_xii_sharat_chakravarty.md

 of his body or hair thus branded with the red-hot axe was found to be burnt, and there was no expression of any pain in his face!
 I stood mute with surprise.
-The headman of the village, meanwhile, came up to me and said, "Mahârâj, please exorcise this man out of your mercy."
+The headman of the village, meanwhile, came up to me and said, "Mahārāj, please exorcise this man out of your mercy."
 I felt myself in a nice fix, but moved to do something, I had to go near the possessed man.
 Once there, I felt a strong impulse to examine the axe rather closely, but the instant I touched it, I burnt my fingers,